arCABAL/agtg/README.md

 - compatible with Linux, Windows, and Mac OS

 ## INSTALLATION
+1. First download the projects zipfile and extract it or if you want to use git instead, use the following command after doing a fresh clone:
-1. First do this `git submodule init && git submodule update` (Init only matters if you have a fresh clone of the repo)
+`git submodule init && git submodule update` (Init only matters if you have a fresh clone of the repo)
-2. Then copy agtg.cfg and packages into your sauerbraten directoy and press accept if asked to confirm merging the packages folder
+2. Then copy agtg.cfg and packages into your sauerbraten directory and press accept if asked to confirm merging the packages folder

 	On Linux this is ~/.sauerbraten